ODINcommons/Dawn/ODIN Constitution v0.1.md

 ### 2.3 Distributed Trust

-ODIN replaces centralised verification with **peer-based trust, transparent attributuin, and decentralised credentials**.
+ODIN replaces centralised verification with **peer-based trust, transparent attribution, and decentralised credentials**.

 **Design Orientation**: All recognition systems must be designed to **honour contribution without hierarchy**, and **resist gaming or gatekeeping**.